pmem/kvdk/doc/user_doc.md

 ### Max Write Threads
 Maximum number of write threads is specified by `kvdk::Configs::max_write_threads`.
 Defaulted to 48.
 It's recommended to set this number to the number of threads provided by CPU.

-### PMEM File Size
+### PMem File Size
 `kvdk::Configs::pmem_file_size` specifies the space allocated to a KVDK instance.
 Defaulted to 2^38Bytes = 256GB.

-### Populate PMEM Space
+### Populate PMem Space
 Specified by `kvdk::Configs::populate_pmem_space`.
-When set to true to populate pmem space while creating a new db, KVDK will take extra time to set up.
+When set to true to populate pmem space while creating a new instance, KVDK will take extra time to set up.
 This will improve runtime performance.

 ### Block Size
 Specified by `kvdk::Configs::pmem_block_size`.
 Defaulted to 64(Bytes) to align with cache-line.